Note: Robert Smith has an Operation Twist explainer on Wednesday's Morning Edition, complete with soundtrack. The story's attached above.

 2. A lot of those bonds — hundreds of billions of dollars worth — are medium-term bonds, which come due in the next few years.

 3. Interest rates on medium-term government bonds are already near zero.

-4. The Fed may sell some of those medium-term bonds, and use the proceeds to buy 10-year Treasuries.
+4. The Fed may sell some of those medium-term bonds, and use the proceeds to buy longer-term bonds — such as 10-year Treasuries.